 It’s all roses

-There’s no such thing as flawless moving experience.
+There’s no such thing as a flawless moving experience.
 Even when dealing with the most reputable of movers, something can go wrong.
 Accidents do happen, but at the end of the day, all that matters is how your moving team will handle those unexpected situations without causing you too much trouble.
 Too many perfect moving testimonials where everything went smoothly from start to finish shouldn’t be taken lightly.
+Even with most reliable movers, you have to count on a human factor and expect a few errors here and there.
+So, expect to find a few negative reviews even with the top-rated moving companies.

 Unusually low moving estimates combined with outstanding services may mean that rogue movers are trying to attract their victims.
-Unfortunately, people who have no experience in moving, may easily fall for their attractive offers.
-In order to cut moving costs they may choose this apparently easier road.
+Unfortunately, people who have no experience in moving may easily fall for their attractive offers.
+In order to cut moving costs, they may choose this apparently easier road.
 But soon they will realize that such a reckless decision might endanger the entire moving process and cause additional costs.
+Hopefully, you’ve asked for an estimate from a few different companies and you can compare approximate costs.
+Pay attention if you get one estimate that’s much lower compared to all the others.
+Especially if it’s combined with only amazing reviews.
+It should be a red flag and a possible sign of fake reviews.
+Don’t mistake affordable moving rates with too-good-to-be-true-offers.
+That’s why you should ask for quotes from various companies to get a general idea of moving rates in your area.

 Overly negative experiences

-In some cases 1-star ratings are well deserved.
+In some cases, 1-star ratings are well deserved.
 It’s completely understandable that people who received terrible services or were affected by fraudulent moving activities want to share their stories to warn other people.
 However, extremely negative moving reviews are also used to contaminate the good reputation of reliable moving companies.
 If a negative review doesn’t reveal any specific or useful information, chances are its only purpose is to damage the company’s reputation.
+To understand better why a company has negative ratings, go ahead and read through the comments.
+Unsatisfied customers will usually add some details and describe their unpleasant experience, so if none of the reviews seem honest, you may want to do further research.
+If you want to go straight to reading reviews of the top-rated NYC movers, check out Dumbo Moving and Storage – great ratings and over 1,600 reviewers can’t be wrong.

 Too many irrelevant details

 When researching moving companies people are not fond of reading essays.
-Instead, a straight-forward summary of all bad or good aspects may suffice.
-However, fake reviews tend to go into the smallest details trying to make their stories more authentic and trustworthy.
+Instead, a straightforward summary of all bad or good aspects may suffice.
+However, fake reviews also found ways to seem more legit so they can add details trying to make their stories more authentic and trustworthy.
 Also, mentioning movers’ names might be an indicator that something’s not quite right about the review.

 Vague moving reviews

-There are too many general statements about the quality of a certain company, but you cannot determine if those characteristics are well deserved.
+There are too many general statements about the quality of a certain company.
+But, you cannot determine if those characteristics are well deserved.
 As there are no specific details and situations proving those statements, it’s highly advisable to ignore such posts and keep looking.
+When you’re reading through reviews, especially if you’re checking movers with thousands of comments, always read relatable comments first.
+That means that if you’re moving to another country, read long-distance reviews.
+They’ll tell you what you need to know about a specific service.

-At first a review may seem like a relevant content, but if you notice some unusual referrals to another businesses you should know that they are just using the opportunity to promote other companies.
+At first, a review may seem like relevant content.
+But if you notice some unusual referrals to other businesses you should know that they are just using the opportunity to promote other companies.
+The strategy usually follows a simple pattern.
+A bad review about a company you’re checking, followed by a link to another “great service” moving company you should try instead.
+If you notice this pattern in the comments, chances are you’re dealing with a fake review.

 Awkward and artificial language style